FlaxEngine/FlaxDocs/manual/scripting/plugins/index.md

 ## Editor Plugins

 **Editor Plugins** can extend the Flax Editor by adding new tools or functionalities.
-Editor plugin can add new buttons to the Editor GUI and/or override the Custom Editors pipeline or create a custom windows to be used for game content creation.
-The aount of possiblities is very large.
+Editor plugin can add new buttons to the Editor GUI and/or override the Custom Editors pipeline or create custom windows to be used for game content creation.
+The amount of possibilities is very large.
 To learn more how to create and use editor plugin see the related tutorial [here](../tutorials/custom-plugin.md).

 > [!Note]
 > Note: if your plugin uses both **Game Plugin** and **Editor Plugin** types the remember to implement `EditorPlugin.GamePluginType` to point the type of the game plugin.